 Crystacide cream is rarely prescribed in a community.
 It is unlikely for most pharmacies to stock this cream.
-Patients can ask a pharmacy team to order Crystacide cream on an individual basis for the same or next day delivery, as Crystacide cream is stock by the leading pharmaceutical wholesalers in the UK.
+Patients can ask a pharmacy team to order Crystacide cream on an individual basis for the same or next day delivery, as The leading pharmaceutical wholesalers stock crystalise cream in the UK.

-Is hydrogen peroxide cream effective over the counter antibiotic cream?
+Is hydrogen peroxide cream more effective than over the counter antibiotic cream?

 Use of hydrogen peroxide cream for the treatment of infections

 A doctor can prescribe hydrogen peroxide cream (Crystacide).
-Currently, hydrogen peroxide cream is one treatment option for localised impetigo, in patients who are well, and there is no risk of complications.
-As the evidence shows hydrogen peroxide 1% cream can be effective as skin antibiotic for the treatment of impetigo (NICE, 2020).
+Currently, hydrogen peroxide cream is one treatment option for localised impetigo in patients who are well, and there is no risk of complications.
+As the evidence shows, hydrogen peroxide 1% cream can be effective as a skin antibiotic for treating impetigo (NICE, 2020).

 The main active ingredient found in Brulidine cream is dibrompropamidine isethionate (0.15%).